Jay931-429/Python-Name-Shuffle/README.md

-This python program outputs a number of names in a text file in a random order
+This python program shuffles a number of names in a text file and outouts the said names in a random order.